danielcorsano/reader/README.md

 Your support makes a real difference in keeping this project active and growing.
 Thank you!

 ### License
-This tookl is licensed under the MIT License.
+This tool is licensed under the MIT License.
 See `LICENSE` file for details.

 **Ready to create your first audiobook?** Check out the **[Usage Guide](https://github.com/danielcorsano/reader/blob/main/docs/USAGE.md)** for step-by-step instructions!